TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-network-firewall.md

             "order": 8,
             "controlType": "dropdown",
             "visibility": "tenant_all_single == Single tenant",
-            "displayLabel": " Is this isolated to single Resource Group or Virtual Network? ", "watermarkText": "Choose an option",
+            "displayLabel": " Is this isolated to single resource group or virtual network? ", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {
                     "value": "Yes",
-                    "text": "No"
+                    "text": "Yes"
                 },
                 {
-                    "value": "Yes",
+                    "value": "No",
                     "text": "No"
                 }
             ],